Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The RED Brick software image is stored on a Micro SD-Card.
 It is a modified `Debian <http://www.debian.org/>`__ image and available in two different versions.
 The ''full'' and the ''fast'' image.
-Both images supports the execution of your code and come with the full suite of Tinkerforge libraries.
+Both images support the execution of your code and come with the full suite of Tinkerforge libraries.